How to Learn Words for Scrabble

 3. Practice Word Finding

-The most important thing to do when increasing your vocabulary for Scrabble is knowing which words to learn.
-You don't want to spend a bunch of time remembering words you will never get the chance to play.
+The most important thing when increasing your vocabulary for Scrabble is knowing which words to learn.
+You don’t want to spend a bunch of time memorizing words you will never get the chance to play.

-Some easier ones to start off with would be all the two-letter words.
-If that seems too long, you could work on all the two-letter words made up only of vowels.
-These are both important to know if you don't have very many places to go on the board or are stuck with a lot of vowels.
+Some easier ones to start off with are all the two-letter words.
+If that seems like too much, you could work on two-letter words made up only of vowels.
+These are important to know if you don’t have many places to go on the board or are stuck with a lot of vowels.

 Screenshot of a wwf board with wed + em + we + di words.

-If you're wanting to challenge yourself and learn larger words, try studying words that are made up of common letters you get.
-For Scrabble, these are letters like A, E, I, N, O, R, and T since there are so many in the tile bag.
+If you want to challenge yourself and learn larger words, try studying words that are made up of common letters.
+For Scrabble, this includes letters A, E, I, N, O, R, and T, since there are so many of these in the tile bag.

-Then you can combine some of those with one or two high-scoring letters like J, Q, and Z. That way you will be learning common words with the potential of a big score.
-You can easily do this by using an anagram solver to see what words can be made from your combination of letters.
+You can combine some of those letters with one or two high-scoring letters like J, Q, and Z. That way, you will learn common words with the potential of a big score.
+You can easily do this by using an anagram solver to see what words you can make from your combination of letters.

-To really help out your game, learn different kinds of hook words.
+To really help out your game, try learning different kinds of hook words.
 These are words that can extend off of a base word.
-For example, the base word "tone" can be made into other words like atone, stone, toned, toner, tones, and toney.
-This is extremely helpful if you want to extend a word by one letter so you can go and make a new one in a different direction.
+For example, the base word ‘tone‘ can make other words such as atone, stone, toned, toner, tones, and toney.
+This is extremely helpful if you want to extend a word by one letter so you can make a new word in a different direction.

 Screenshot of a WWF board with the words beetled + deke